BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 This is the full definition of a chat service that store and retrieves items to [localStorage](https://developer.mozilla.org/en/docs/Web/Guide/API/DOM/Storage#localStorage).
 Since this service is a simple object that doesn't have anything to do with Angular we'll ignore the details.
 For now we're only going to use the `addTodo` function from the input blade.

-Before we can access the new service we need to register it with the service registry.
+Before we can access the new service we need to register it with the [ServiceRegistry](http://bladerunnerjs.org/docs/concepts/service_registry/) - a place where service can be centrally registered and accessed.
 Within `blades/input/workbench/resources` you'll find an `aliases.xml` file.
-Add the following in order to ensure the new `TodoService` is registered and can be accessed from the `ServiceRegistry` usin gthe unique ID of `todomvc.storage`:
+Add the following in order to ensure the new `TodoService` is registered and can be accessed from the `ServiceRegistry` using the unique ID of `todomvc.storage`:

 ```xml
 <aliases xmlns="http://schema.caplin.com/CaplinTrader/aliases" useScenario="dev">